ka9q/ka9q-radio/README.md

 Although there are other ways to build efficient multichannel receivers, most notably the polyphase filter bank, fast convolution is extraordinarily flexible.
-Each channel is independently tunable with its own sample rate and and filter response curve.
+Each channel is independently tunable with its own sample rate and filter response curve.
 The only requirement is that the impulse response duration of the channel filter be less than the (configurable) overlap time in the forward FFT.